Skip to Content

 Here are some other variations to this recipe and substitution ideas.

-• Fresh Herbs - instead of using micro greens or parsley to top the squash, use some chopped fresh basil, oregano, thyme, sage, or whatever other seasonal herbs you have available.
+• Fresh Herbs - Instead of using micro greens or parsley to top the squash, use some chopped fresh basil, oregano, thyme, sage, or whatever other seasonal herbs you have available.

-• Balsamic Vinegar - if you want a little tang, drizzle some balsamic vinegar or balsamic glaze over the squash after they come out of the oven.
+• Balsamic Vinegar - If you want a little tang, drizzle some balsamic vinegar or balsamic glaze over the squash after they come out of the oven.

-• Breadcrumbs - if you'd like a crispy squash topping, sub ¼ cup of the parmesan cheese for ¼ cup panko breadcrumbs.
+• Breadcrumbs - If you'd like a crispy squash topping, sub ¼ cup of the parmesan cheese for ¼ cup panko breadcrumbs.
 Mix the panko and parm together and use it to top the squash slices.

 Storage